 cristina.barros |at| unco.edu

-I am a fourth year PhD student in the Benedict lab, and my research focuses mainly on animal behavior and acoustic signaling.
+I am a fifth year PhD student in the Benedict lab, and my research focuses mainly on animal behavior and acoustic signaling.
 I am especially interested in uncovering the mysteries of how and why birds communicate with one another.
 Currently, I am conducting a research project investigating female song function in Red-winged Blackbirds via a combination of observational, behavioral, experimental, and passive acoustic monitoring techniques.
 I believe in using an evolutionary approach in my behavioral experiments in order to evaluate the adaptive significance of female song as a communication signal.
 When I am not conducting research or teaching classes, I enjoy playing guitar, discussing pop culture, and attending live music events.

 Dr. Benedict is on sabbatical for the 2025-26 Academic year and not supervising undergraduate students.
 Check back for future opportunities and more information about undergraduate research.